-Expands upon the principles of precise writing which were taught in English 0101.
-Emphasis is on writing the five paragraph essay.
-Models for writing will be read and discussed.
-Additional library work will be required.
-Prerequisite: ENG 0101 (W, SP, SU)
+Expands upon the principles of writing taught in English 0101.
+Emphasis is on developing different types of essays.
+A special supplement on fundamental problems of writing is also included.
+Prerequisite: ENG 0101.
+(W. SP.
+SU)

 ENG 0103 Freshman Composition III